Pycord-Development/pycord/docs/intents.rst

 - Whether you use any reaction related events, such as :func:`on_reaction_add`, :func:`on_reaction_remove`, and :func:`on_reaction_clear`

 .. note::
     This only applies to :attr:`Intents.guild_messages`, not :attr:`Intents.dm_messages`.
-The bot can still recieve messages in DMs and when mentioned.
+The bot can still receive messages in DMs and when mentioned.

 .. _intents_member_cache: